noetl/noetl/documentation/docs/reference/architecture_design.md

 * result:

-  * Set this step’s result payload (what downstream steps see).
+  * Set this step's result payload (what downstream steps see).

 * next: